NetickNetworking/NetickDocumentation/articles/timers.md

 ## Using NetworkTimer

-Netick provides a `NetworkTimer` class that makes it easier to work with time-based events in your networked game.
-The `NetworkTimer` class offers methods to check if a timer is running, if it has stopped, and how much time remains.
+Netick provides a `NetworkTimer` struct that makes it easier to work with time-based events in your networked game.
+The `NetworkTimer` struct offers methods to check if a timer is running, if it has stopped, and how much time remains.

 ### Starting a Timer